 Using WordPress security plugins is one of the major WordPress security best practices that you must go by.
 Any of the above-mentioned security plugins would do the job for you.

 Use Latest PHP Version to Harden WordPress Security

 To make your WordPress site faster and secure, you better use the Use latest PHP version.
-WordPress themes and plugins have minimum PHP version in their requirements.
+WordPress themes and plugins have a minimum PHP version in their requirements.
 Going below that would have a serious impact on your site if you install them.
 All major releases of PHP are supported for two years after they are released.
 During this time, bugs and security issues are fixed on a regular basis.

 While we recommend you to upgrade your PHP to the latest version, a large number of WordPress sites are on lower versions.

 Keep WordPress Updated

 WordPress is one of the most frequently updated CMS platforms.
-Since the very beginning WordPress is being updated with plenty of features, functionalities, and security fixes.
+From the very beginning, WordPress is being updated with plenty of features, functionalities, and security fixes.
 This is why updating your WordPress version is not just about getting new features but also fixing issues that might impact your website.

 The minor WordPress releases are updated automatically that mostly include performance and security issues.
 If you somehow turn off auto-update, you have to update your WordPress site for latest WordPress version manually.
 You won’t get major WordPress releases if you don’t update your site yourself.
 Whether you turned off your automatic WordPress update or not, you have to do it all by yourself if you want to strengthen WordPress security.

 It is not just about your WordPress version.
 WordPress also has plenty of themes and plugins that you can install on your website.
 These plugins and themes developers regularly release updates which you will get only if you update them.
 Updating WordPress along with plugins and themes is directly related to WordPress security.